 9. Defibrillate using an automated external defibrillator (AED).
 Use an AED immediately when available.
 Defibrillation of a shockable rhythm within 3 to 5 minutes of a cardiac arrest can increase survival rates by up to 50% to 70%.
 For each minute that defibrillation is delayed, the likelihood of survival to hospital discharge is reduced by 10% to 12%.
 Switch on the AED and attach the pads to the chest (one below the right clavicle along the sternum and the other below and to the left of the left nipple in the midaxillary line: Figure 3.3-5).
 Keep away from the patient for the time the AED is assessing the rhythm and when the shock is being delivered.
 Charge the AED and trigger the shock whenever indicated by the AED.
 After 1 defibrillation immediately start CPR and continue for 2 minutes before the AED reevaluates the heart rhythm.

-ALS or ACLS refers to procedures performed by a team of appropriately equipped professional rescuers that are aimed at restoring spontaneous circulation using CPR, advanced airway management (eg, endotracheal intubation, laryngeal mask), defibrillation/cardioversion, and administration of medications.
+ALS or ACLS refers to procedures performed by a team of appropriately trained and equipped professional rescuers that are aimed at restoring spontaneous circulation using CPR, advanced airway management (eg, endotracheal intubation, laryngeal mask), defibrillation/cardioversion, and administration of medications.

 1. Safety assessment (removal of threats) and diagnosis of cardiac arrest: see Basic Life Support, above.

 2. Perform CPR: Figure 3.3-2.
 Minimize the time necessary for other activities (intubation performed as quickly as possible, preferably <10 seconds; defibrillation <5 seconds; continue CPR while charging the defibrillator [see below]).
 If possible, the rescuers performing chest compressions should change every 2 minutes.